forcedotcom/LightningTestingService/README.md

 > We provide the Lightning Testing Service (LTS) to selected customers through a pilot program that requires agreement to specific terms and conditions.
 To be nominated to participate in the program, contact Salesforce.
 Pilot programs are subject to change, and we can’t guarantee acceptance.
 LTS isn’t generally available unless or until Salesforce announces its general availability in documentation or in press releases or public statements.
 We can’t guarantee general availability within any particular time frame or at all.
 Make your purchase decisions only on the basis of generally available products and features.

-The LTS pilot is intended to be used with the Summer ’17 release of Salesforce.
-You can evaluate LTS prior to rollout to customer instances by [signing up for a Summer ’17 pre-release org](https://www.salesforce.com/form/signup/prerelease-summer-17.jsp).

 The LTS supports testing with standard JavaScript test frameworks.
 During the pilot program we’re providing an easy-to-use wrapper for using [Jasmine](https://jasmine.github.io/).
 If you’d like to use an alternative test framework, you’ll have to wrap it yourself.
 (See [Next Steps](#next-steps) for some details.)
 We look forward to your feedback about Jasmine, and other test frameworks you have experience with.

 If you’re a part of the official, limited pilot for LTS, please provide feedback through the pilot forum and review meetings.
 If you’re not a part of the official pilot, we’d still love your suggestions.
-Please log a support case and specify that you’re providing feedback to the LTS pilot.
+Please log issues through the GitHub repo.

 ## Lightning Testing Service Overview